solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 proximity within the document.
 It is a family of scoring functions with slightly different components and parameters.

-This is still a popular way of indexing documents, but let's also explore how GenAI finds information it uses in generating completions.
+This is still a popular way of indexing documents, but let us also explore how GenAI finds information it uses in generating completions.

 ### Semantic Search